LinkedEarth/ec_workshops_py/chapters/module5.md

 For such a simple chart, the distinction is immaterial, but it will soon be important to distinguish between figure and axes, particularly when we create figures with multiple subplots.

-If you wanted to change the size of the figure to 10 by 6 in, say, you would replace the first line of the figure by:
+If you wanted to change the size of the figure to 10 by 6 inches, say, you would replace the first line of the figure by:
 ```
 fig, ax = plt.subplots(figsize=(10, 6))
 ```